 - How Tinted Glasses Help My Light Sensitivity

-Have interviews in accessible locations
+Have interviews in easy to access locations

-Have an assistant
+Using an assistant

 Check the background

 When I was shooting a segment for school news at my high school once, I forgot to look at what was behind the subject and realized after the first take that the bulletin board behind them appeared to spell out an inappropriate phrase when students stood in front of it.
 This experience taught me that having a human guide/assistant is helpful, and the importance of checking the background before filming!